na-na-hi/renget/archive/6wfys.md

 True Armor - All-in-one armor and enemy balancing via distributed perks.
 Arrows and swords might bounce off of plate armor, encouraging you to use daggers or maces.
 Regen and other attributes dynamically change based on how many pieces of each armor type you equip.
 Allows you to set enemy health limiters to remove damage sponginess.
 Just Works.
 This is the single most impactful change you can make to skyrim combat and everyone should use it, even if they use the balanced preset like some sort of milkdrinker.

 Valravn - This is script-free (note: scripts aren't bad, but they usually are in combat mods.) and has all of the smart features a lightweight overhaul needs: it gives weight to stamina management, has faster but delayed attribute regen, and it tightens up reach, movement and block/attack angles.
-Make sure to get Valravn Uncloaked, to apply its effects through SPID.
-If you find yourself liking it but just wish it were faster, you might want to try Smilodon or Wildcat - its ancestors.
+Make sure to get Valravn SPID Uncloak, to apply its effects through SPID.
+If you find yourself liking it but just wish it were faster, you might want to try Smilodon or Wildcat - its ancestors - or a Realistic Damage plugin to avoid bloat.

 You have two 'modern' options when it comes to full-blown combat overhauls: